-- 2. Contractor, at Engineer/Architect's direction, shall install 3 trial joint sections of 20 ft each.
+- A. Contractor, at Engineer/Architect's direction, shall install 3 trial joint sections of 20 ft each.
 Contractor shall cut out joint sections, as selected by Engineer/Architect, for Engineer/Architect and Manufacturer's Representative inspection.
 Additional isolated/random removals may be required where sealant appears deficient.
-Total cut out sealant shall not exceed lesser of 1% of total lineal footage placed or total of 100 lineal ft of joint sealant at isolated/random locations (varying from in. to ft of material) for Engineer/Architect and Manufacturer's Representative inspection of sealant profile. - B. Repair all random joint sealant "cut out" sections at no cost to Owner. - C. Flood test joints where shown on Drawings. - D. Testing Agency: - 1.
-Check shore hardness per ASTM standard specified in sealant manufacturer's printed data. - 2.
-If flood test of joints required by this Section, report results to Engineer/Architect.
+Total cut out sealant shall not exceed lesser of 1% of total lineal footage placed or total of 100 lineal ft of joint sealant at isolated/random locations (varying from in. to ft of material) for Engineer/Architect and Manufacturer's Representative inspection of sealant profile and adhesion. - B. Repair all random joint sealant "cut out" sections at no cost to Owner. - C. Testing Agency: - 1.
+Check shore hardness per ASTM standard specified in sealant manufacturer's printed data.

-© Copyright 2020.
+© Copyright 2022.
 All rights reserved.
 No part of this document may be reproduced in any form or by any means without permission from Walker Consultants.

-SECTION 079500 - EXPANSION JOINT ASSEMBLIES
+SECTION 079236 - ARCHITECTURAL JOINT SEALANTS